isomerpages/govtech-gobusiness-main/_run-and-grow/2d-grants.md

 <a href="https://www.mas.gov.sg/development/fintech/digital-acceleration-grant" target="_blank" style="color:#037e8a">Find out more</a>

-#### Digital Project Management Services

-SMEs can tap on a ready pool of skilled digital project manager at a subsidised rate, to help with implementing digital solutions correctly and timely.

-<a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/Digital-Project-Management-Services" target="_blank" style="color:#037e8a">Find out more</a>

 #### Digital Resilience Bonus

 The Digital Resilience Bonus aims to uplift the digital capabilities of a broad-base of enterprises.
 Eligible Food Services and Retail enterprises can receive up to $10,000 one-time cash payouts when they adopt pre-defined categories of solutions.

 <a href="https://www.imda.gov.sg/DRBonus " target="_blank" style="color:#037e8a">Find out more</a>

-#### E-Commerce Booster Package for Retailers

-To help retail businesses diversify and find ways to reach customers, the E-Commerce Booster package supports retailers bring their business online.
-Funding support of up to 90% for 3 months.

-<a href="https://www.enterprisesg.gov.sg/industries/type/retail/e-commerce-booster-package?utm_source=imda&utm_medium=referral&utm_campaign=ecommercebooster" target="_blank" style="color:#037e8a">Find out more</a>

-#### E-invoicing Registration Grant

-This grant provides businesses with a one-time grant of $200 per UEN, upon registration on the Nationwide E-Invoicing Network on or before 31 December 2020.

-<a href="https://www.imda.gov.sg/programme-listing/nationwide-e-invoicing-framework/E-Invoicing-Registration-Grant" target="_blank" style="color:#037e8a">Find out more</a>

 #### Employment Support for Ex-Offenders